 In 1973 President Kayibanda was deposed in a coup d'etat that brought Major General Habyarimana to power.
 Subsequently, President Kayibanda and many prominent politicians of the First Republic were killed.
 More Batutsi were killed.

 In 1975 President Habyarimana formed the Mouvement Revolutionaire Natinale pour le Developpement (MRND), a single ruling party that was to promulgate in 1978 a sham constitution that repeatedly returned him to office by organising "elections" in which he was the sole candidate.

-Both the First and pfizer soft viagra second Republics repeatedly stated that Rwanda was a small, overpopulated country that could not accomodate Rwandese refugees if they were to return.
+Both the First and buy propecia online canada second Republics repeatedly stated that Rwanda was a small, overpopulated country that could not accomodate Rwandese refugees if they were to return.
 Increasingly, the population across the ethnic lines was marginalised and impoverished while Habyarimana's regime became more violently intolerant.
-The divisions within the ruling Bahutu clique that culminated in the coup d'etat of 1973 became more heightened in the 1970s and 1980s when the clique talked of Bahutu of the north and the cheapest propecia online Bahutu of the south.
+The divisions within the ruling Bahutu clique that culminated in the coup d'etat of 1973 became more heightened in the 1970s and 1980s when the clique talked of Bahutu of the north and Bahutu of the south.
 Political activities remained banned.